 The cave is just a mile east of Durness Village and is well signposted.
 It’s free to walk to and around the cave and there is often a waterfall inside during wet weather.

 You can also take a boat tour to the cave.
-You can't book the boat- it's run on a first-come, first-served basis.
+You can’t book the boat- it’s run on a first-come, first-served basis and only when the weather and water conditions are right.
 The tour takes about 20 minutes (price is around £6pp in cash)

 Day Five- Durness to Dunnet Bay